csexton/codeography.com/_posts/2012-10-11-convert-timestamps-localtime-jquery.markdown

 Adding a little sugar - View helper

 I wanted to keep my markup nice an neat so I made a `localtime_tag` helper to clean things up a little.
-Here is how I implemented it in ruby:
+Since ECMA Script can parse ISO 8601 Date strings, I used ruby's handy Time#iso8601 method.
+Here is how I implemented it:

     def localtime_tag(time)
-      time = Time.parse(time) unless time.respond_to? :strftime
+      time = Time.parse(time) unless time.respond_to? :utc
-      formatted_str = time.strftime('%Y-%m-%dT%H:%M:%S%z')
+      formatted_str = time.utc.iso8601
       content_tag :span, formatted_str, class: 'localtime'
     end

+If you are not using rails you may need to `require "time"` to get the iso8601 method.

 It will take the date and format it into a timestamp that will include timezone so that the JS `Date` parser will be able to convert it to the local time.